 Section 5.
-Regardless of any powers granted to the Community Redevelopment Agency by the Redevelopment Act, the Council shall retain and may exercise the power set forth and described in Section 163.370, Florida Statutes (1983), as amended, and the following powers, which continue to remain vested in the Council:
+Regardless of any powers granted to the Community Redevelopment Agency by the Redevelopment Act, the Council shall retain and may exercise the power met forth and described in Section 163.370.
+Florida Statutes (1983), as mended, and the following powers, which continue to remain vested in the Council:

-(1) The power to determine an area to be a plum or blighted area, or combination thereof; to designate such areas appropriate for community redevelopment; and to hold a public hearing required with respect thereto.

-(2) The power to grant final approval to community redevelopment plans and modifications thereof.

-(3) The power to authorize the issuance of revenue bonds as set forth in Section 163.365.
-Florida Statutes (1983), as amended.

-(4) The power to approve the acquisition, demolition, removal, or disposal of property as provided in Section 163.370(3), Florida Statutes (1963), as amended, and the power to assume the reaponsibility to bear loss as provided in Section 163.370(3), Florida Statutes (1983), as amended.
+- (1) The power to determine an area to be a slum or blighted area, or combination thereof; to designate such areas appropriate for community redevelopment; and to hold a public hearing required with respect thereto. - (2) The power to grant finel approval to community redevelopment plans and modifications thereof. - (3) The power to authorite the issuance of revenue bonds as set forth in Section 163.385, Florida Statutes (1983), as amended. - desolition, removal, or disposal of property as provided in Section 163.370(3).
+Florids Statutes (1983), as amended, and the power to assume the responsibility to bear loss as provided in Section 163.370(3).
+Florids Statutes (1983), as amended.